-This project was a gift to one of my favorite communities out there Are.na.
-With Kindle to Arena people can send highlights and notes from their Kindle reader into Are.na in a simple way.
+This project was a gift to one of my favorite communities , Are.na.
+With Kindle to Arena people can easily send highlights and notes from their Kindle reader into Are.na.

 Are.na is an open space where people can organize their thoughts and documents to collaborate, research, and learn together.
-I love their cooperative orientation to collecting knowledge and the “slow” approach to socializing online.
+I love its cooperative orientation in collecting knowledge and the ‘slow’ approach to socializing online.

 Are.na has been described as “social media for people who dislike social media”, “social media that doesn’t damage your brain,” and also “Pinterest for nerds.”
 I think all those descriptions are highly accurate.